-Well-designed corporate wellness programs have advantages for both the business and employees.
-They can help companies achieve significant savings on health insurance and medical care by supporting employees in their personal journeys to stay healthy, reduce risk factors for illness and injury, and generally improve their health.
+Successful corporate wellness programs can help companies save on health insurance and medical care costs.
+When companies support employees in their personal health journeys, the result is often reduced risk factors for illness and injury and generally improved health.

-For many companies, corporate wellness programs add value to the total employee package, providing incentives to both current and future employees, increasing staff retention, and enabling the company to remain competitive within the labor market.
+For many companies, corporate wellness programs add value to the total employee benefits package, providing incentives to current and future workers, increasing employee retention, and enabling the company to remain competitive within the labor market.

 Federal laws pertaining to corporate wellness programs

-There are many positives for creating a corporate wellness program, particularly for larger companies and those with a strong ethos of investing in their employees.
-However, corporate wellness programs also come with risks for the companies that provide them, and understanding and mitigating these risks is important for limiting your company’s liability.
+There are many positives to creating a corporate wellness program, particularly for larger companies and those with a strong ethos of investing in their employees.
+However, corporate wellness programs also come with risks.
+Understanding and mitigating these risks is crucial for limiting your company’s liability.

-This is because provision of a wellness program means, by design, that the company displays a direct personal interest in the health and well-being of its employees – which can have implications for employee equality and privacy.
-The more formally structured and involved a company’s wellness program is, the higher the risks of it running afoul of federal laws.
+When a company offers a wellness program, it displays a direct personal interest in its employees’ health and well-being, which can have implications for employee equality and privacy.
+The more a company’s wellness program is formally structured and involved, the more it risks running afoul of federal laws.

-The core federal laws that pertain to corporate wellness programs are outlined as follows:
+The core federal laws that pertain to corporate wellness programs include the following:

-Under the remit of the Employee Retirement Income Security Act, employers are prohibited from discriminating against employees because of their health status.
+- ERISA: Under the Employee Retirement Income Security Act (ERISA), employers are prohibited from discriminating against employees because of their health status.
 However, there is a narrow exception within ERISA to permit employers to offer discounts on wellness services based on the health status of any given employee.

-The Genetic Information Nondiscrimination Act dictates that employers must not require or request that employees provide genetic information about themselves, such as their family history or the presence of hereditary health conditions.
+- GINA: The Genetic Information Nondiscrimination Act (GINA) dictates that employers must not require or request that employees provide genetic information about themselves, such as their family history or the presence of hereditary health conditions.

-The Affordable Care Act specifically restricts the allowable cost of corporate wellness program incentives to a cap of 30 percent of the cost of health coverage.
+- ACA: The Affordable Care Act (ACA) specifically restricts the allowable cost of corporate wellness program incentives to 30% of the cost of health coverage.

-Additionally, companies are strongly advised to incorporate a a comprehensive, legally compliant waiver into their corporate wellness programs, in order to reduce the risk of lawsuits by employees that may become injured or otherwise adversely impacted by means of wellness program participation.
+Companies are strongly advised to incorporate a comprehensive, legally compliant waiver into their corporate wellness programs to reduce the risk of lawsuits by employees who may become injured or otherwise adversely impacted by wellness program participation.

-If you need help with implementing a legally compliant corporate wellness program, require guidance or are facing litigation due to your corporate wellness program, we recommend you speak with an employment lawyer immediately.
+If you need help with implementing a legally compliant corporate wellness program, require guidance or are facing litigation due to your corporate wellness program, you may want to speak with an employment lawyer.